 Zika can cause the following conditions:

-Most infections (around 60-80%) don’t cause symptoms.
-When symptoms do occur, they are usually mild and last 4 to 7 days.
+Most infections (around 60-80%) will not cause symptoms.
+When symptoms occur, they usually develop from 3 to 12 days after being bitten by an infected mosquito.
+Symptoms are usually mild and last 4 to 7 days.

 The main symptoms of Zika are:

-It may be difficult to tell the difference between Zika symptoms and symptoms of other mosquito-borne infections such as dengue and chikungunya.
-Speak to your doctor about any symptoms you have following travel to areas affected by these mosquito-borne infections.
+Symptoms of Zika may appear similar to symptoms of other mosquito-borne infections such as dengue and chikungunya.
+Speak to your doctor about any symptoms you have after travelling to areas affected by these mosquito-borne infections.

 Zika is mainly spread by the Aedes aegypti mosquito (the Dengue mosquito).
 It is possible that other mosquitoes in the Aedes family may also be able to spread the virus.